vitelabs/crypto-info/gateways/gateway-info-tutorial.en.md

 git push origin gateway-[gatewayname]
 ```

 8. Under your repo page, click the "New pull request" button.
-Then, attach the detailed gateway informatio, this includes but not limited to the following: (Gateway name;  Gateway original applicant name; Real name of submitter; Contact information).
+Then, attach the detailed gateway informatio, this includes but not limited to the following:
+  * Name of gateway
+  * Applicant's legal name of gateway
+  * Legal name of submitter
+  * Contacts

    Sample PR: https://github.com/vitelabs/crypto-info/pull/xxx